eoincampbell/Qluent/README.md

 with visibility timeouts, handling poison messages, etc. I wanted a way to simplify it.

+I'm also not a fan of the architectural decision in the SDK to leave settings like message visbility up to the developer to decide on at the call site.
+If you're going to create your queues and access them via a DI framework, I'd prefer to centralize/standardize these settings at queue creation.

 ## What is this not?

 This API is designed to be simple.
 It provide you an easy way to